xcore/sc_spi/module_spi_master/doc/hw.rst

-Evaluation Platforms
+Evaluation platforms
 ====================

 .. _sec_hardware_platforms:

-Recommended Hardware
+Recommended hardware
 --------------------

-Slicekit
+sliceKIT
 ++++++++

-This module may be evaluated using the Slicekit Modular Development Platform.
+This module may be evaluated using the sliceKIT Modular Development Platform.
 Required board SKUs are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
+   * XP-SKC-L2 (sliceKIT L2 Core Board) plus XA-SK-XTAG2 (sliceKIT xTAG adaptor)

 No slices will be required since the example application uses the flash memory on the core board.